 1. Invoicing can be done on-the-go

 Running a small business requires more flexibility than ever before, which is making cloud-based solutions a must.
-Thankfully, Microsoft has recognized this fact and come up with the Office 365 suite of tools.
+Thankfully, Microsoft has recognized this fact and come up with the Microsoft 365 suite of tools.

 This suite takes all the classic desktop apps and makes them cloud-based — including Microsoft Invoicing.
 As a result, you can create and send invoices and handle payments regardless of your current location or situation.
 This system also means that it’s easy to hand off invoicing to another team member quickly if needed.